lewisl9029/rfcs/text/0000-anonymous-components.md

 Using my proof of concept in userspace: https://github.com/lewisl9029/react-anonymous

 Examples are slightly contrived to fit in a variety of use cases, but hopefully it showcases all the new possibilities adequately.
+I've left some inline comments sprinkled throughout to help focus attention and provide additional context.

 ```js
 // This example uses the `anonymous` function for syntactic sugar to